Good Monday morning,

 Back in the 90s was my first experience with seeing a colleague get a hair transplant.
-It was early days in that booming industry and let’s just say I don’t think the Doc did that great job on his scalp.
-Maybe I was paying attention knowing my future follicular challenges.
+It was early days in that booming industry and let’s just say I don’t think the doctor did that great job on his scalp.
+Maybe I was paying too close attention knowing my future follicular challenges.

 In my 20s and 30s I had a full head of hair on my scalp.
-Yes, those were the days of hair dryers & gel.
+Yes, those were the days of hair dryers and gel.
 Then it happened.
 One by one they moved on.
-I am quite ok with being “hair challenged” and I have no plans to visit the hair replacement specialist.
+I am quite OK with being “hair challenged” and I have no plans to visit the hair replacement specialist.
 Thank goodness I have a nicely shaped head.

-Which brings me to my main point.
-Not about hair, but about Moe the Barber.
+This brings me to my main point, not about hair, but about Moe the barber.
 The irony is that the shorter my hair is, the more I have to see Moe.
 Moe is a relatively new relationship in my life.

-He does great work running his modern day barber shop, and is quite a character.
+He does great work running his modern day barber shop and is quite a character.
 It’s a cool environment and he is equally interesting.
-What I love about Mo is that he knows each of his clients by name.
+What I love about Moe is that he knows each of his clients by name.
 He knows who they are as people.
 He treats everyone like a human who has a story.

 Why does that matter?